gallardorafael/bacterialidentification/README.md

 ## Digital Image of Bacterial Species (DIBaS) dataset
 The original version of DIBaS dataset contains a total of 33 species of microorganisms, approximately 20 RGB images (of 2048x1532 pixels) per specie.
 We remove the set of images of Candida albicans colonies as it is considered fungi.
 The dataset was collected by the Chair of Microbiology of the Jagiellonian University in Krakow.
 The samples were stained using the Gramm’s method.
 All images were taken with an Olympus CX31 Upright Biological Microscope and a SC30 camera with a 100 times objective under oil-immersion.
 The DIBaS dataset is publicly available in the following [link](http://misztal.edu.pl/software/databases/dibas/).

 Download the dataset and use the scripts/train_val_test_split.py script to divide it into train, test and validation splits.
-It is recomended to put those splits into the Dataset/ folder.
+It is recommended to put those splits into the Dataset/ folder.
 The Jupyter Notebooks use defined paths to load the files, but you can modify it to your needs.

 ## Augmented version of the DIBaS dataset
 We perform some steps to augment the quantity of samples in the dataset, the following list enumerates the steps we have taken: